Lahaina Banyan Tree: Features

 The banyan tree or Ficus benghalensis is from India, and it is known for unusual growth of its roots.
 The roots descend or sprout from the branches into aerial roots towards the ground where they form new trunks.
 This results in the growth of many trunks around the main trunk.
 The banyan, native to India, is one of 60 types (out of reported 1,000 species in the world) of fig trees found throughout Hawaii.
-The trees are tall and “grow into mazes of additional trunks” and in Lahaina the tree covers an area of over half an acre.
+The trees are tall and “grow into mazes of additional trunks; in Lahaina, the tree covers an area of over half an acre.
 The banyan tree in Lahaina, when planted, was a sapling of 8 ft height.
 Over the years it has grown to a height of over 60 ft and spread into 16 major trunks, apart from the main trunk forming a large canopy of providing shade to the people from the blazing sun of Lahaina; it was intended as a part of a park.
 The growth of the roots was facilitated by the local Japanese gardening community, by hanging lanterns filled with water at suitable aerial roots.
-It is one of the sixty fig tree species in Hawaii and is said to be the largest tree both in Hawaii and in the United States.
+It is one of the sixty fig tree species in Hawaii, and is said to be the largest tree both in Hawaii and in the United States.
 It has a circumference of about one-fourth of a mile, and about a thousand people could congregate under it.
-A sight to watch at dusk time is the congregation of birds such as common myna birds (Acridotheres tristis) which roost in the branches of the tree for the night causing a cacophony of bird cries.
+A sight to watch at dusk time is the congregation of birds such as common myna birds (Acridotheres tristis), which roost in the branches of the tree for the night, causing a cacophony of bird cries.